-- “You” means a person, school or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
-You also means’ someone who takes part or appears in an Entry.
+“You” means a person, school or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
+You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
-You should tell them to check these Competition Rules themselves.
+We recommend that you have all participants review these Competition Rules.

 2. About the Competition

-- Once we have checked that your Entry meets the Competition Rules we will post it online for others to view, comment on and rate.
-Entries with the highest views and ratings will become our finalists. panel of independent Judges will then select the winning Entries.
+Once we have checked that your Entry meets the Competition Rules we will post it online for others to view and comment on.
+Entries with the highest complete views will become our finalists.
+A video that is viewed in its entirety is considered a “complete view”.
+A panel of independent Judges will then select the winning Entries.

 3. Key Dates and Deadlines

-- There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
-On the website, your Entry/the Entries can be rated and commented on by the public until 18th April 2017.
+There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
+On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until 21st January 2020.

 4. Who can enter the Competition?

-- Parent’s consent required – if you are under the age of 18 on the date of entry into the Competition (which means you are a “Minor”), then you must obtain your parent’s or legal guardian’s permission to participate in the Competition.
+Parent’s consent required – if you are under the age of 16 on the date of entry into the Competition, then you must obtain your parent’s or legal guardian’s permission to participate in the Competition.
 Your parent or your guardian will receive an email asking for their consent.
 They need to respond to this email and give their consent before you can continue to enter the Competition.

 5. How to enter

-Beginning 7th February, 2017, in order to enter the Competition, visit the Website https://whatsyourstory.trendmicro.ie/ complete the registration process on the Website with the information requested and follow the online instructions to upload and submit your video (your “Entry”) directly to the Website.
+Beginning 19th November 2019, in order to enter the Competition, visit the Website https://whatsyourstory.trendmicro.ie/ and complete the registration process on the Website with the information requested and follow the online instructions to upload and submit your video (your “Entry”) directly to the Website.